she-code-africa/SCAMP-Cohort3-Technical-assessment/intermediate/devops.md

 - Create a repository on Github called ``SCAMP Assesment``

-- Create/Build a Command-line interface (CLI) that will install the following softwares: wget, curl, Node.js
+- Create/Build a Command-line interface (CLI) application which will install the following softwares: wget, curl, Node.js

 Requirements:

-- The script should be able to check the operating system of the user and install them using the appropriate command
+- The script should be able to check the operating system of the user and install them using the appropriate command(s)

 - The script should be able to check if any of the software has been installed, if it hasn't, then it should install it.